Teeohbee/JumpMan/README.md

 # JumpMan

-An implementation of 2D platformer tutorial game in Godot
+An implementation of a 2D platformer game in Godot

 [Zenva Academy - Create a 2D Platformer with Godot 4](https://academy.zenva.com/course/create-a-2d-platformer-with-godot-4/)